• Skip to primary navigation

 You won’t find any fake extracts or food coloring in this Raspberry Buttercream recipe!
 Featuring traditional French buttercream ingredients, such as egg yolks, corn syrup, sugar, and butter, its signature flavor comes from a bright and tangy homemade raspberry sauce.
 The bright pink buttercream color and berrylicious flavor are absolutely divine!

 This recipe came about at the request of a 9 year old birthday girl with excellent taste who dreamt about a festive berry buttercream cake!
-Since then, I’m always using this French raspberry buttercream recipe to frost cakes and cupcakes, make buttercream flowers, or use to sandwich between macarons and shortbread.
+Since then, I’m always using this French raspberry buttercream recipe to frost cakes and orange chocolate cupcakes, make buttercream flowers, or use to sandwich between yuzu raspberry macarons and lemon lavender shortbread.

 Both French and Italian meringue buttercreams are perfect choices when you need a smooth, silky, and stable frosting.
 While the two are made using very similar processes, all of the difference lies in the eggs.